getlantern/zenodb/README.md

-# tibsdb
+# zenodb

-tibsdb is an embeddable time series database optimized for performing aggregating analytical queries on dimensional data.
+zenodb is an embeddable time series database optimized for performing aggregated analytical queries on dimensional data.
 It was developed to replace [influxdb](https://github.com/influxdata/influxdb/) as a repository for error log metrics at [Lantern](https://www.getlantern.org).